izzymsft/Confluent-WTH/CHALLENGES.md

 - Modify a list of SKUs a vendor is able to replenish

 The goal of this challenge is to observe how changes to the database via the agent is processed in realtime using the capabilities of Confluent Cloud on Azure.
-Any modifications to records in the database via the agent, flows through Confluent Cloud an is reflected in the destination datastore in near realtime.
+Any modifications to records in the database via the agent, flows through Confluent Cloud and is reflected in the destination datastore in near realtime.

 #### Challenge 4 - Simulation of Suppliers - Replenishments
 For this challenge, vendors should be able to authenticate succesfully into the system by providing their vendor ID and 4-digit PIN